Giovanni1085/academic-kickstart/content/post/Studentprojectideasscience.md

 To know more: Shen et al., *[Discovering Visual Patterns in Art Collections with Spatially-consistent Feature Learning](https://arxiv.org/abs/1903.02678)*, 2019.

-## Crypto art market prediction

-Crypto art is born-digital art tokenized and exchanged on blockchains, typically Ethereum.
-Crypto art is currently growing very rapidly, and is at the forefront of experimentation on many art-related questions.
-Many project ideas can focus on crypto art, and in particular on **predicting art prices using a variety of signals** (both for first sales and for re-sales).
-If you are into machine learning and finance, this project is for you.

-To know more: Aubry et al., *[Biased Auctioneers](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3347175)*, 2020.

 ## The language of science

 How scientists use natural language to communicate?
 How does their use differs across disciplines (say, mathematics and philosophy)?
-This projects aims at **measuring the relative difference or similarity in the use of natural language across scientific communities** and over time.
+How is science communicated to the public?
+How was this done historically?
+This projects aims at **measuring the relative difference or similarity in the use of natural language across scientific communities, and among the public/media**.
+Work on contemporary data (e.g., social media, Wikipedia and journal articles) as well as historical data (e.g., historical newspapers and scientific publications) is possible.

 To know more: Ramage et al., *[Mapping Three Decades of Intellectual Change in Academia](https://arxiv.org/abs/2004.01291)*, 2020.

-## Public understanding of science (case study on COVID-19)

-Scientific results are increasingly communicated and debated publicly, they are mediatized.
-This happens via **traditional media** (e.g., newspapers), **online media** (e.g., Wikipedia), **social media** (e.g., Twitter).
-Understanding how these debates happen and how scientific results are framed (and by whom) is very important to **clarify how science is perceived and understood**.
-Projects here can combine several data sources to further our understanding of this topic.

-Work on **COVID-19-related research** is of particular interest.

-## AI for science (case study on COVID-19)

-Under this general umbrella there are many exciting opportunities which consists in the application of machine learning to improve scientific communication.
-Examples include the **modelling of citations** (citation intention, reliability), the **extraction of structured information** from scientific literature, the **automatic summarization of scientific articles** and **representation learning of experts and expertise**.

-Work on **COVID-19-related research** is of particular interest.
+## Industry projects

+These projects are suitable for students with a strong background in AI, are compensated and might lead to a hire in a new start-up: [Nifty Value](www.niftyvalue.com).

+Crypto art is born-digital art tokenized and exchanged on blockchains, typically Ethereum.
+Crypto art is growing very rapidly, alongside the whole Non-Fungible Tokens (NTFs) market, and is at the forefront of experimentation on many art-related questions including generative (e.g., code-based) art.
+Nifty Value is assembling the largest crypto art market database currently available.

+### Automating crypto art valuation and investment

+We intend to develop accurate automated art valuation models combining market, artwork and social media data.
+The student will get access to Nifty Value's data in order to design, develop and test models for the prediction of art prices, eventually designing and assessing investment strategies for different risk profiles.

+This project is ideal for a student with a strong interest in applying AI to finance and art.
+Furthermore, this position is paid and might lead to a hire.
+Please get in touch if you are interested to know more.

+### Spotify for art: Automating art discovery

+We intend to develop a recommendation engine based on the visuals of an artwork (aesthetics) as well as its market history.
+The personalised recommendation of art is a difficult task to partially automate as art appreciation is very subjective.
+The goal of the project is to develop a system which can recommend art as an investment (for profit) or according to personal taste (for pleasure).

+This project is ideal for a student with a strong interest in applying AI to information retrieval, finance and art.
+Furthermore, this position is paid and might lead to a hire.
+Please get in touch if you are interested to know more.